sjze/aiap19-Tan-Su-Ju-496B/README.md

 ```

-## Instructions to run for regression.
-Task1: Prediction of of temperature conditions
+## Instructions to run application
 - Choices for model=['regression', 'classification']
 - Choices for task = ['linear_regression', 'random_forest', 'xgboost']
 - Configure model and task in a .env file.
 Defaults to regression and random_forest